Manethpak/khqr-sdk/example/README.md

 ### Mock Data

-The demo uses in-memory storage for payments.
-Data is reset when the server restarts.
-This is intentional for demo purposes.
+The demo uses in-memory storage for payments to keep things simple and focused on showcasing SDK functionality.

+**Important:** In serverless deployment (Vercel), data may reset on cold starts (~5-15 minutes of inactivity).
+This is expected behavior for a demo application.

+For production use with persistent storage, consider integrating:

+- Vercel KV (Redis)
+- Vercel Postgres
+- Upstash Redis
+- Any cloud database service

 ### QR Code Generation